kamax4997/mpfa/README.md

 ## Format configurations

 [Prettier](https://prettier.io/) is set using my opinionated settings, feel free to [tweak prettier rules](https://prettier.io/docs/en/configuration.html) inside config file `.prettierrc` to match your code style.

+## App Structure
+I built this app using React v18 and Typescript and also used MUI v5.
+I implemented the unit tests using jest and created two services(Axios and REST).
+I automated lint, prettier, and type checks using husky and also added a pipeline using github actions.

 ## API